 - Make Data Secure – Consumers know that data is protected from unauthorized use/manipulation.

 CGI SecureDataFabric, through its use of data discovery features, makes data visible and accessible.
 CGI’s SecureDataFabric advanced search, cataloging and knowledge graph capabilities make data understandable, linked and interoperable.
-The use of CGI SecureDataFabric patent pending blockchain and ABAC technologies make data trustworthy and secure.
+The use of CGI SecureDataFabric blockchain and ABAC technologies makes data trustworthy and secure.

 To learn more about CGI SecureDataFabric, visit the solutions page.